liveask/liveask/frontend/README.md

 - [ ] email forwarding and DNS entries cleanup
 - [ ] footer on each page
 - [ ] break down event into sub components
+- [ ] do not show "create event" inside create-event page
+- [ ] show "create event" in closed events like the example

+## 2.2 - future work

+- [ ] do not show sms button on PC
+- [ ] do not show hand on non clickable questions vote bubble

 # analytics